mikke89/RmlUiDoc/pages/cpp_manual/custom_elements.md

 #### Samples

-Custom XML node handlers are used extensively by the included [element packages](element_packages.html); consult the source for the `XMLNodeHandlerDataGrid`, `XMLNodeHandlerTabSet` and `XMLNodeHandlerTextArea` classes for demonstrations of their use.
+Custom XML node handlers are used extensively by the included [element packages](element_packages.html); consult the source for the `XMLNodeHandlerTabSet` and `XMLNodeHandlerTextArea` classes for demonstrations of their use.